CaioContiG/exercises-kinematics-control/README.md

 # exercises-robotics-dynamics-control
-Simulation and Solution of simple exercises in Robotics Dynamics and Control
+Simulation of simple exercises in kinematics and control.

 ## RRP - Robotic Leg
 A robotic leg simplified to a RRP manipulator.
 The file rrp_FK_IK.m contains the forward and inverse kinematics calculations for a RRP manipulator, as shown in the figure below.
 The code plots the result given joint values [q1, q2, q3] (FK) or [xc,yc,zc] end-point position.
 It also plots the workspace.